 We didn’t use the public bus during our time in Barcelona.
 Although we will probably use it the next time we visit, especially when we go to see the Magic Foundation.

-An Accessible City Guide To Barcelona
+Wheelchair Accessible City Guide To Barcelona

 Barcelona is a wonderful city with lots to offer its visitors.
 Turisme de Barcelona ensures sustainable and accessible tourism for everyone is a top priority all year round.
-My experience visiting Barcelona as a wheelchair user has been incredible and one that I’ll never forgot.
-From start to finish, transport, accommodation, attractions, services and the beaches were accessible.
+My experience visiting Barcelona as a wheelchair user has been incredible and one that I’ll never forget.
+From start to finish, transport, accommodation, attractions, services and beaches were accessible.
 With 100% of buses and 95% of the underground stations being wheelchair accessible I don’t think you’ll struggle to get around this fantastic city.
 You can find out more information about accessibility on Barcelona Access.
 I can honestly say I loved Barcelona and can’t wait to visit again, which I hope is in the not too distant future.

 Have you been to Barcelona?
 Are you planning a trip to Barcelona?
 Let me know in the comments below!

 4 Days in Barcelona Itinerary: The Ultimate Guide to Wheelchair Accessible Barcelona

 8 Amazing Reasons To Visit Nova Icària Beach Barcelona In A Wheelchair